dwolfhub/scroll-lock/README.md

 # scroll-lock
-Lock the scroll position of the page
+An AMD module to lock the scroll position of the page.
+Cross-browser support emphasized.

 ## browser support